A multiwavelength ALMA view of gas and dust in binary protoplanetary system AS 205: Evidence of dust asymmetric distribution: Acknowledgment

 \section{Acknowledgment}

-We thank the anonymous reviewer for very constructive comments that help us to improve the quality of our manuscript; ALMA East Asia ARC, especially Dr. Atsushi Miyazaki, for their help in calibrating the data from the observations of projects 2015.1.00168.S and 2018.1.01198.S; and Dr. Akimasa Kataoka (NAOJ) and Dr. Kiyoaki Doi (MPIA) for their helpful discussions regarding the dust asymmetric distribution.
+We thank the anonymous reviewer for very constructive comments that helped us improve the quality of our manuscript; ALMA East Asian ARC, especially Dr. Atsushi Miyazaki, for their help in calibrating the data from the observations of projects 2015.1.00168.S and 2018.1.01198.S; and Dr. Akimasa Kataoka (NAOJ) and Dr. Kiyoaki Doi (MPIA) for their helpful discussions regarding the dust asymmetric distribution.
 This research was funded by Vingroup Innovation Foundation (VINIF) under project code VINIF.2023.DA.057.
 A part of this work was carried out while we were associate members of the Simons Astrophysics Group at ICISE (Quy Nhon, Viet Nam).
 We acknowledge the financial support from the Simons Foundation (No. 916424, N.H.) and the warm hospitality of the ICISE staff.
-Additionally, Nguyen Thi Phuong acknowledges financial support from the World Laboratory, Nguyen Tat Thang acknowledges support through a Neighbourhood, Development and International Cooperation Instrument (NDICI) scholarship funded by the European Union in the framework of the Erasmus+, Erasmus Mundus Joint Master in Astrophysics and Space Science – MASS.
+Additionally, N.T.P. acknowledges financial support from the World Laboratory, N.T.T. acknowledges support through a Neighbourhood, Development and International Cooperation Instrument (NDICI) scholarship funded by the European Union in the framework of the Erasmus+, Erasmus Mundus Joint Master in Astrophysics and Space Science – MASS.
 Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or the granting authority, European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor the granting authority can be held responsible for them.
 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2015.1.00168.S, 2016.1.00484.L, and 2018.1.01198.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA), and NINS (Japan), together with NRC (Canada), NSTC and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ.